construction Contact Service email General Contact public Contact Sales travel_explore Contact Partner

 Nanoparticle spectrometers

-GRIMM offers scanning mobility particle sizers with condensation particle counters (SMPS+C) and with Faraday cup electrometers (SMPS+E) as detectors.
-In addition, the GRIMM PSMPS is a mobility particle size spectrometer that combines a Grimm SMPS+C system with the Airmodus Particle Size Magnifier (PSM).
+GRIMM AEROSOL offers scanning mobility particle sizers with condensation particle counters (SMPS+C) and with Faraday cup electrometers (SMPS+E) as detectors.
+In addition, the GRIMM PSMPS is a mobility particle size spectrometer that combines a GRIMM SMPS+C system with the Airmodus Particle Size Magnifier (PSM).
 All nanoparticle sizer systems feature the “Vienna-type” DMA design1, which is known for its highest size resolution and lowest particle diffusion losses.
 Thanks to the flexible design of the DMAs with three electrodes of different lengths (S-M-L), a wide range of experimental requirements can be met.

 1) Winklmayr et al. (1991), J. Aerosol Sci., 22, 289